Dlaby23/ExpertLondonLeather/README.md

 ## 📄 License

-This project represents a modernization of the Expert London Leather website.# ExpertLondonLeather
+This project represents a modernization of the Expert London Leather website.

 # ExpertLondonLeather

+## Live Demo
+Visit the live website at: [Expert London Leather](https://expert-london-leather.vercel.app)

+Built with Next.js 15, TypeScript, and Tailwind CSS.